ahbarnett/perilap3d/README.md

 ### To Do

+* add outputs at sources

 * fix fat Q case with QR solve

 * add charge sources

-* pass-fail accuracy test, wider range of unit cells
+* pass-fail accuracy test, wider range of unit cells?

+* spherical harmonics for aux rep instead?

 * way to save the Q factors for later use for that unit cell, for >8 digit acc

-* spherical harmonics for aux rep instead

 ### References